Opinion | Riots and the violent vigilantes who show up to respond must each be condemned

-No one can say with any certainty what impelled Kyle Rittenhouse, who has been charged with reckless and intentional homicide in connection with the events of Tuesday night as peaceful protests over the police shooting of Jacob Blake turned chaotic.
+No one can say with any certainty what compelled Kyle Rittenhouse, who has been charged with reckless and intentional homicide in connection with the events of Tuesday night as peaceful protests over the police shooting of Jacob Blake turned chaotic.
 Multiple videos of the events analyzed by the New York Times show Mr. Rittenhouse, who had driven to Kenosha from his home in Antioch, Ill., carrying an assault-style weapon, being chased by a group and then appearing to fire his gun and hitting three people.
 Two men — Anthony Huber, 26, and Joseph Rosenbaum, 36 — were killed, and a third man was shot in the arm but is expected to survive.

-There is no excuse and no justification for the kind of bedlam that has followed peaceful protests in Kenosha with street skirmages, looting, burning and other destruction to businesses and buildings.
+There is no excuse and no justification for the kind of bedlam that has followed peaceful protests in Kenosha with street skirmishes, looting, burning and other destruction to businesses and buildings.
 Such needless violence — which unfortunately has accompanied some protests in other cities this summer as the country was racked by the killing of George Floyd — undermines instead of advances any cause.
 It must be unambiguously condemned.

 It does not, however, give license to people to try to take matters — indeed, the law — into their own hands.